Theodore Brinton Hetzel papers and graphics

-This collection of the papers of Theodore Hetzel includes newsletters, correspondence, memos, and minutes from the American Friends Service Committee and Philadelphia Yearly Meeting; records of the Indian Program Subcommittee and the Associated Committee of Friends on Indian Affairs; from Haverford College, the collection includes faculty minutes, engineering department correspondence, minutes and correspondence of the Committee on Graduate Curriculum and the Social and Technical Assistance program, photographs of Haverford buildings, sporting events, and groups and individuals, occasionally well-known, such as Bayard Rustin; photographs related to the Philadelphia Yearly Meeting; and photographs related to Indian programs of the American Friends Service Committee; and printed materials from organizations involved in Native American affairs, such as the Alaska Conservation Society and American Indian Development.
-A significant portion of the papers (3 boxes) is concerned with the Friends Kinzua Dam Project.
+Theodore Brinton Hetzel papers and graphics include newsletters, correspondence, memos, and minutes from the American Friends Service Committee and Philadelphia Yearly Meeting, as well as records of the Indian Program Subcommittee and the Associated Committee of Friends on Indian Affairs.
+From Haverford College, the collection includes faculty minutes, engineering department correspondence, minutes and correspondence of the Committee on Graduate Curriculum and the Social and Technical Assistance program, photographs of Haverford buildings, sporting events, and groups and individuals, occasionally well-known, such as Bayard Rustin.
+The collection includes photographs related to the Philadelphia Yearly Meeting, photographs related to Native American programs of the American Friends Service Committee, and printed materials from organizations involved in Native American affairs, such as the Alaska Conservation Society and American Indian Development.
+A significant portion of the papers is concerned with the Friends Kinzua Dam Project.

 All correspondence dates are standardized rather than transcribed, viz: yr mo/day.